Christopher Evans (outlaw): Canada to California

-On July 15, 1875, Molly fell from her horse when Chris and her were going on a ride.
+On July 15, 1875, Molly fell from her horse while she and Chris were riding.
 She gave birth to a baby boy the following day.
 The two had planned to name the baby Eugene if he was a boy.
 He only lived a few hours.
 Chris built a coffin made of Redwood and buried him under a large cedar tree next to a creek on the Redwood Ranch.
 Soon afterwards Tom's wife gave birth to a baby girl, but she only lived a few weeks.
 Chris built another Redwood coffin and buried the baby next to her cousin under the big cedar tree.

-The next spring, Chris and Tom heard about good paying work in Inyo County at the Cerro Gordo Mines, the top producing silver mine in the state at the time.
-The two brothers decided to make the journey over the Sierra Nevada Mountains on foot via Kearsarge Pass, before crossing the Owens Valley to Cerro Gordo in the Inyo Mountains.
-Molly was pregnant again, so she stayed behind at the Redwood Ranch and at her mothers until she would be ready for the journey.
+The next spring, Chris and Tom heard about good paying work in Inyo County at the Cerro Gordo Mines, the top-producing silver mine in the state at the time.
+The two brothers decided to make the journey over the Sierra Nevada mountains on foot via Kearsarge Pass, before crossing the Owens Valley to Cerro Gordo in the Inyo Mountains.
+Molly was pregnant again, so she stayed behind at the Redwood Ranch and at her mother's until she was ready for the journey.

 Tom soon became wary of working at Cerro Gordo due to the amount of violence that occurred there.
-His wife also still grieved heavily over the loss of their child, and she began to become homesick for her friends and family in Canada.
-So Tom said goodbye to his brother, took a stagecoach with his wife and daughter to the nearest train station, and then left California for Canada.
-Evans found work as an engineer on the Bessie Brady, hauling seventy tons of freight daily from the north end of Owens Lake, to Cartago Landing on the south end.
+His wife also still grieved heavily over the loss of their child, and she became homesick for her friends and family in Canada, so Tom said goodbye to his brother, took a stagecoach with his wife and daughter to the nearest train station, and left California for Canada.
+Evans found work as an engineer on the Bessie Brady, hauling seventy tons of freight daily from the north end of Owens Lake to Cartago Landing on the south end.

-On May 13, 1876, while under her mother's care at the Rattlesnake Ranch, Molly gave birth to the couple's second child which she named Eva.
+On May 13, 1876, while under her mother's care at the Rattlesnake Ranch, Molly gave birth to the couple's second child, which she named Eva.
 Six months later, Molly and baby Eva took a wagon to the nearest train station and traveled to Inyo County.
-The county had been the location of intense racial violence between the White, Mexican, and Native population.
+The county had been the location of intense racial violence between the white, Mexican, and Native American populations.
 One morning, Molly opened their front door and saw a dead Mexican man hanging from a tree in front of the house.
 She told Chris that they could no longer live in such a violent region, and that it was no proper place to raise a family.
 By then she was expecting another child.
 Cerro Gordo had also declined from its peak, so Chris agreed and took his growing family back to Visalia.